LSD: History

 LSD's psychedelic properties were discovered 5 years later when Hofmann himself accidentally ingested an unknown quantity of the chemical.
 The first intentional ingestion of LSD occurred on April 19, 1943, when Hofmann ingested 250 μg of LSD.
+He said this would be a threshold dose based on the doses of other ergot alkaloids; however, Hofmann found the effects to be much stronger than he anticipated.
+Information about synthesizing LSD was first published in scientific literature by Hofmann and his colleague, psychiatrist Werner Stoll in 1943; a description of LSD's hallucinogenic effects was later published by Stoll in 1947.

+Historical pharmaceutical production and distribution

-He said this would be a threshold dose based on the doses of other ergot alkaloids.
-Hofmann found the effects to be much stronger than he anticipated.
-Sandoz Laboratories introduced LSD as a psychiatric drug in 1947 and marketed LSD as a psychiatric panacea, hailing it "as a cure for everything from schizophrenia to criminal behavior, 'sexual perversions', and alcoholism."
-Sandoz would send the drug for free to researchers investigating its effects.
+Sandoz Laboratories introduced LSD as a psychiatric drug in 1947, marketing it as a psychiatric panacea which could serve "as a cure for everything from schizophrenia to criminal behavior, 'sexual perversions', and alcoholism."
+Sandoz also sent the drug for free to researchers investigating its effects.
+In 1963, the Sandoz patents on LSD expired and the Czech company Spofa began to produce the substance.
+Sandoz stopped the production and distribution in 1965.